supportpal/pollcast/README.md

 # Pollcast

-Pollcast is short for XHR polling using Laravel Broadcasting.
+"Pollcast" is short for XHR polling using Laravel Broadcasting.

 ## Motivation